apache/horaedb-client-java/docs/limit_policy.md

 ## About LimitedPolicy
-CeresDBClient will limit the write/query by default (the default maximum number for write requests is 16384, and the default maximum number of requests for queries is 8), The limiting parameters see the configuration in `WriteOptions` / `QueryOptions`.
+HoraeDBClient will limit the write/query by default (the default maximum number for write requests is 16384, and the default maximum number of requests for queries is 8), The limiting parameters see the configuration in `WriteOptions` / `QueryOptions`.

 `LimitedPolicy` is the processing policy after the flow is limited.
 It should be noted that if the number of data contained in one write request exceeds the limit, then the request will be allowed.